 TEACHING PHILOSOPHY

-Gert Biesta describes in Letting Art Teach (2017) that there is a precursor to meaning-making, which comes from being attuned to the world and from being affected by the world.
-Biesta reminds us that we don’t intentionally create the phenomena that come to our senses, but we do open ourselves up to be affected.
-He suggests that because we are “in dialogue with what is real, what is material, [and] physical, what has its own integrity” (p.79) that our job as teachers is to allow students to move through the frustration, resistance, the surprise and joy of encountering the materials and processes of art (2017).
+Gert Biesta describes in Letting Art Teach (2017) that the precursor to meaning-making is attunement to the world – and being affected by the world.
+He suggests that because we are “in dialogue with what is real, what is material, [and] physical, what has its own integrity” (p.79) that our job as teachers is to allow students to move through the frustration, resistance, surprise, and joy of encountering the materials and processes of art (2017).

-One of my concerns in my teaching regards how to loosen objects.
-This is Lauren Berlant’s term for our objects of desire––our passions and our attachments to ideals (2022).
-So my concern is not only how to help students to piece apart, dissect, dis-organize and encounter the material world of physical things but also to approach their ethereal counterpart, the dialectical world of material, in the same manner.
+One of my goals in my teaching is finding ways to "loosen" objects.
+Lauren Berlant refers to objects, our objects of desire, our passions and our attachments to ideals as a kind of optimism that hurts us (2022).
+Loosening objects dislodges their stronghold in our psyche.
+As a teacher, I focus on new experiences and open-ended time to help students pick at, dissect, dis-organize and encounter the material world (physical things) and also to approach their ethereal counterpart, the dialectical world of material, in the same manner.
 The practice of encountering and interrogating our physical and conceptual materials in the art studio helps us to do the same with our beliefs about life, society, ourselves, one another.
-My second concern is how to prepare and fortify students to continue making work in this particular time and scene, where we are encouraged to give up our passions for the possibility of ‘a secure life’.
+Art education should prepare prepare and fortify students to continue making work in this particular time and scene, where we are encouraged to give up our passions for even the remote possibility of a more secure life.

 What’s transformative about art education is the opportunity to help students to construct a life for themselves and each other––to make a different kind of a life happen through the process of their work and within the infrastructure they develop in their creative communities.
-We want our students to be able to sustain a practice of seeing and engaging with the world, making and developing their work, and to have an expectation that curiosity toward the world is a given.
+I want my students to be able to sustain a practice of seeing clearly and engaging with the world, making and developing their work.
 We want our students to reformulate the infrastructure of the art world to suit their own needs and purposes, and this takes critical community, dialogue, curiosity and creativity.

 References